yeniel/TelefonicaTest/README.md

 I used *Quick* for all tests and *Nimble* for the assertions.
 The `ObjectMother` provides me mocked models.
 I try to follow as much as I can **FIRST** principles

 To increase the speed I change a little the entry point of the app (`TelefonicaTestApp.swift`).
-I cut the app to a simple view in case we are running the tests.
+In the app initialization I cut it to a simple view when we are running the tests.
 I also configured the scheme to randomize the execution order.

 The **coverage** is **90,2%**